Anirudh-Datti/learingGit-repo/ReadMe.md

 # Learning GitHub

-created a repository and read file!
+Created a repository and read file and updated it...!